Fluoridation: A Horror Story

 Harold Hodge, the Nuclear Connection, and Our Brains

-How does one separate U-235 from U-238?
+How to separate U-235 from U-238?
 The answer was simple and the key to making nuclear weapons.
 Du Pont was the acknowledged master of refrigeration, and using fluorine to make a refrigerant was their specialty.
-The secret to separating the uranium isotopes was somehow turning uranium into a gas, and uranium hexafluoride was born, which is one uranium atom bonded to six fluorine atoms.
+The secret to separating the uranium isotopes was turning uranium into a gas, and uranium hexafluoride was born, which is one uranium atom bonded to six fluorine atoms.
 It is the only known uranium compound that is a gas at near environmental temperatures (its boiling point is 134° F).
 It is called “Hex” in the industry.
 From this essay’s chemistry lesson addendum, it should be obvious why that compound had such a low boiling point.
 Hex is uranium gas, or one could call it radioactive Freon.

 Here is how they separated it.
-The Hex of U-235 is slightly lighter than Hex of U-238 because of those three neutrons.
+The Hex of U-235 is slightly lighter than Hex of U-238, because of those three neutrons.
 What Manhattan Project personnel did was send Hex through a mile-long tunnel filled with screens.
 As the Hex made its way to the end of the tunnel, the Hex, U-235 rose in comparison to the Hex, U-238, because it was slightly lighter.
 A membrane then filtered it out.
 It was an ingenious solution.
-They accumulated the U-235 an atom at a time.
+They accumulated U-235 an atom at a time.
 The work of tens of thousands of people was directed at getting a lump of U-235 that I could hold in my hand.
 That was the active ingredient in the atom bomb dropped on Hiroshima.

 "1.
 A question of injury of the peach crop in 1944.